logo left

 Here in France I can actually buy real sweetened whipped cream (special Isigny cream even) in a can.
 I bought a super sized model the other day because it will store at least a month in the refrigerator.
 Unfortunately the kids got a hold of it and let out all of the gas, so I ended up with an expensive can of cream that I had to throw out!
 So it's back to the mixer for me!

-How to Make Whip Cream
+Whip Cream Tips

 • Use only heavy cream, called whipping cream by some.
 Wouldn't life be different if you could just take some skim milk and whip it into low calorie whipped cream?
 Don't bother trying.
 Half and half doesn't work either - it's only a fantasy.